jingweizhanghuai/Morn_doc/docs/json.rst

    date.day=5,type=KEY_INT

 .. tip::
-   If you want to traverse all the child nodes, Read layer-by-layer is faster than reading cross layers.
+   When traversing all the child-nodes, Reading layer-by-layer is faster than reading cross layers.

 Read from Array
 ~~~~~~~~~~~~~~~